unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 And there we have it folks!
 We are done with level 16, and can move on to level 17!

 That's all for now!
 Join me next time for a continution on Natas!
-Also expect futureRaspberry Pi Projects, Web Camera Hacking PoC, and more!
+Also expect future Raspberry Pi Projects, Web Camera Hacking PoC, and more!